-The Dutch Network for Climate Obstruction Studies (Climate Obstruction NL) brings together academics, investigative journalists and NGO researchers who are studying climate obstruction in the Netherlands.
+The Dutch Network for Climate Obstruction Studies (Climate Obstruction NL) connects academics, investigative journalists and action-oriented researchers who are studying climate obstruction in the Netherlands.
 Climate Obstruction NL is an initiative by Martijn Duineveld (Associate Professor, Wageningen University), in collaboration with Linda Knoester (Solid Sustainability Research) and Alexander Beunder (Platform Authentieke Journalistiek).
-Our network is similar to the Climate Social Science Network (CSSN) which is a worldwide network focused on academic climate obstruction research, based at Brown University, United States.
-We deliberately stimulate cross-sector collaboration, while being aware of our different roles, approaches and strengths.
+In autumn 2024, Lynn Vanheule became a valuable addition to our coordination team.
+Our network is inspired by the Climate Social Science Network (CSSN), a worldwide network focused on academic climate obstruction research, based at Brown University, United States.
+We deliberately facilitate knowledge exchange between researchers from different sectors, while being aware of our different roles, approaches and strengths.

-Climate Obstruction NL connects climate obstruction researchers to promote knowledge exchange and research collaboration.
+Climate Obstruction NL is a research network to advance research on climate obstruction in the Netherlands.
 It provides a point of contact for questions about climate obstruction from policymakers, the media, academics, students, NGOs, investors, business leaders, and the public.
 Our website gives an overview of a selection of Dutch climate obstruction researchers and their expertise, relevant events and climate obstruction research.
-We plan to organise workshops and conferences for network members, and information sessions and activities accessible to stakeholders and society.
+We organise workshops and conferences for network members, and disseminate research findings to stakeholders and society.

 Stay up to date by following our LinkedIn page.
 Do you have questions, feedback or requests?
 Reach out to us via email.